mesosphere-backup/dcos-metrics/docs/ARCHITECTURE.md

   * Application metrics are metrics which are part of a specific application running inside a Mesos or Docker containerizer.

 The first API that we’ll be building for DC/OS metrics is an HTTP API which is capable of exposing these three core areas.
-Further development will include a DataDog-style statsd “exhaust” or exports of metrics for other metrics stacks.
+Further development will include a DataDog-style statsd "exhaust" or exports of metrics for other metrics stacks.
 We’re really excited about enabling integration with everyone’s existing metrics tools.

-All three metrics layers (host, container and application) will be aggregated by a collector which is shipped as part of the DC/OS distribution..
+All three metrics layers (host, container and application) will be aggregated by a collector which is shipped as part of the DC/OS distribution.
 This will enable us to run it on every host in the cluster, both masters and agents.
 It will be the main entrypoint to the metrics ecosystem, aggregating metrics sent to it by the Metrics Mesos module, or gathering host and container level metrics on the box which is runs.